 There are a variety of ways to protect your network security such as using tools like SD-WAN (go here to learn more) that tend to use cloud-native private networks and internet connections.
 Prevention is always better than repair, so it is best to implement similar sort of preventative measures.
 You could as well implement end-user education about the value of installing anti-virus, anti-spyware, and anti-malware programs on your desktop, laptop, router, and modem.
 In today’s world, most end-users do not regularly update or install these security tools, and even fewer manage to pay for them.
 Also, it is recommended that businesses that rely on end-user education and security training also provide the same training for employees.

 Some other common types of Cybersecurity include: phishing, spoofing, and keylogging.
 Phishing attacks are conducted by sending fake emails to purported victims offering them password-protected accounts that grant access to a website.
 Stealing of passwords and credit card numbers is another common type of cyber attack, which hackers use by inserting malware into systems that log keystrokes and access stored information.
 Computer spoofing refers to using fake data or statistics files to display false numbers in order to effect unauthorized transactions.
 Many of these cyber attacks originate from international criminals that use data breaches to obtain credit card numbers or other sensitive personal information.

 In order to reduce the threat of these malicious attacks and make your network secure, it is important to implement the best practices of Cybersecurity Risk Management.
 Companies must develop and follow set procedures and strategies to identify and reduce all potential threats, but must also work to prevent and fix any vulnerabilities already present.
-This includes the implementation of policies and procedures, training and educating personnel, implementation of best practices and using appropriate technologies to protect networks.
+This includes the implementation of policies and procedures, training and educating personnel, implementation of best practices, and using appropriate technologies to protect networks.
 In case, a firm does not have an in-house team to cater to all these needs, it should consider outsourcing from a firm providing cyber security Shreveport, or elsewhere to get the required protection its enterprise deserves.